atrisovic/weather-panel.github.io/content/2_using-weather-and-climate-data.md

 Bias-correcting is integrated into weather data products, often involving assimilation of multiple data sources (satellites, radar, etc.) but significant biases remain (see above Figure).

-If you have to include precipitation data, be aware of its limitations, check robustness against multiple data products, or on geographic subsets that have better station coverage and potentially less biased data.
+It is often recommended to include precipitation data as a control, but even in this case, be aware of its limitations, check robustness against multiple data products, or on geographic subsets that have better station coverage and potentially less biased data.

 **A Quick Final Note on Station Data**

-Station data (e.g. the Global Summary of the Day) *can* be useful in policy and economic applications, and has been frequently used by especially older studies in the field.
+Station data (e.g. Global Historical Climatology Network (GHCN) and the Global Summary of the Day) *can* be useful in policy and economic applications, and has been frequently used by especially older studies in the field.
 It provides a high degree of accuracy in areas of high station density, which generally corresponds to areas with a higher population density and a higher income level.
 However, station data can’t be seen as the ‘true’ weather either; assumptions and calibration methodologies affect data here as well (see e.g. [Parker 2015](https://journals.ametsoc.org/doi/full/10.1175/BAMS-D-14-00226.1)), some variables remain rather uncertain, and the influence of microclimates even in close proximity to stations shouldn’t be underestimated (think for example the Greater Los Angeles region, where temperature can vary up to 35 F between the inland valleys and the coast).

 Finally, under normal circumstances, **don’t try to interpolate data yourself**.
 Interpolated and reanalysis data products covered above were specifically designed for this purpose, and have vetted methodologies and publicly available citable diagnostics and uncertainties.